 Through the years, the estate planning attorneys of Morris Hall, PLLC have championed the importance of establishing a revocable living trust and funding it appropriately with assets that might otherwise be lost to income, business or estate taxes.

 A revocable living trust is a plan that allows you to control the disposition of your financial assets while you are alive.
 At Morris Hall, our trusts go a step further, protecting your beneficiaries from creditors, ex-spouses, long-term care expenses and devastating tax consequences after your death.

 When you talk to our estate attorneys, we will clearly explain the potential benefits of a revocable living trust and thoroughly analyze your financial situation.
-Working with professionals from Morris Hall Accounting and Morris Hall Financial, we will set up and administer a trust that will offer every legal, tax and asset protection advantage for you now and for your family upon your death.
+We will set up and administer a trust that will offer every legal, tax and asset protection advantage for you now and for your family upon your death.

 We Work With All Levels of Income and Assets